-While some people use the terms "hand truck" and "dolly" interchangeably, only a hand truck will help you move items on a stairway.
+While some people use the terms hand truck and dolly interchangeably, only a hand truck will help you move items on a stairway.
 Dollies are best suited for transporting items across a flat surface.
 Hand trucks have wheels and a flat base with an upright ladder support and handles.
-When viewed from the side, a hand truck resembles the letter "L."
+When viewed from the side, a hand truck resembles the letter "L." If you rent a moving truck, the company might let you use a hand truck or offer one at an additional cost.

 Hand Truck Use